tuanhdao/PATH_DD/README.md

 11. Go to the dist folder and open the ddt.exe file to run the task

-Note that to build the executable file, I  o usedthe Anaconda3 command prompt.
-Map the correct directory by typing cd (C:\\....) and then just type build.bat.
+Note that I had to edit both the main.py file and runner.py file for the task to work on our computers.
+Additionally, to build the executable file, I needed to use the Anaconda3 command prompt and was not able to run the build.bat file by clicking on it.
+To do this, I mapped the correct directory by typing cd (C:\\....) and then just type build.bat.
 This should run the batch file needed to build the executable file of the task.
-If that does not work, you can always run the task
+If that does not work, you can always run the task using the command line.